 Prior to his work in Kiel, Stefan Bone was Chief Conductor of Freiburger Orchestergesellschaft.
 From 2013 to 2016, he was a lecturer in coaching at the Hochschule für Musik Saar and was active as a pianist at the Stadttheater Freiburg.

 As a guest conductor, he recently made his English National Ballet debut with Tschaikowsky`s Sleeping Beauty at the London Coliseum and conducted a new production of Mozart`s Entführung aus dem Serail at the festival Musik und Theater Saar.
 In March 2019, he made his debut for Opernhaus Chemnitz with Mozart`s Die Zauberflöte and in August 2020, he conducted the Deutsche Kammerphilharmonie Bremen for a recording project.
-Highlights of the 2020/21 season will include a return engagement with the Deutsche Kammerphilharmonie Bremen, as well as his Perm Opera debut.
+Highlights of the 2020/21 season will include a return to the Deutsche Kammerphilharmonie Bremen, as well as his Russian debut at Perm Opera.

 Among the orchestras directed by Stefan Bone are Stuttgart Chamber Orchestra, Zurich Tonhalle Orchestra, Civic Orchestra of Chicago, Sinfonietta Berlin, Mannheim Chamber Orchestra, Robert Schumann Philharmonic Orchestra in Chemnitz, Gstaad Festival Orchestra, National Youth Orchestra of Chile and South Denmark Philharmonic Orchestra.
 From 2012 to 2016, Stefan Bone studied orchestra conducting with Professor Lutz Köhler, Professor Scott Sandmeier and Massimiliano Matesic at the University of Music Freiburg conducting productions, whilst a student, of La Finta Giardiniera, Le Docteur Miracle and Les Mamelles de Tirésias.
 He was the finalist for the Neeme-Järvi Conducting Prize at the Menuhin Festival Gstaad in 2015 and, in the same year, was one of four finalists competing for the Sir Georg Solti Fellowship of the Chicago Symphony Orchestra.